From a single seed planted, a garden is born – what seeds are you planting in your mind?

 The potent psychedelic plant medicines also appear to be accelerating neurological and physical recovery.
 It has been demonstrated that both ibogaine and psilocybin start neurogenesis, or the generation of new brain cells, which is a crucial aspect of brain development in children but much less frequent in adults.
 Despite the fact that our knowledge of the importance of neurogenesis in adult brains is still limited, it appears to point once more to the existence of a physiological and scientific basis for the remarkable brain rewiring that both traditional cultures and contemporary proponents attribute to transformative psychedelic experiences.

-Being in service since so long, I see such a large number of people suffering, walking unconsciously from one conditioning to another.
+Being in service for so long, I see such a large number of people suffering, walking unconsciously from one condition to another.
 These plants have shown promise in helping with post-traumatic stress disorder (PTSD), opiate and nicotine addiction, alcoholism, anxiety, and depression.

 Shaman is an ancient Evenki word (the language of the indigenous people of Siberia) that means, "one who sees," or, "one who knows the origin".

-Shamans are highly spiritual humans who are believed to be visionaries and spiritual intermediaries and generally they have a deep understanding of the human body and mind, medicinal herbs and spiritual healing practices.
-Humans who spend their lives in pursuit of connecting with the nature of the universe which also means that they have a desire to better perceive truth and ultimate reality.
+Shamans are highly spiritual humans who are believed to be visionaries and spiritual intermediaries and generally, they have a deep understanding of the human body and mind, medicinal herbs, and spiritual healing practices.
+Humans spend their lives in pursuit of connecting with the nature of the universe which also means that they have a desire to better perceive truth and ultimate reality.

 Nowadays, facilitators or shamans are seen across the world, literally everywhere.
 And how wonderful!
 Generally, the abilities that they embody vary from person to person and culture to culture.
 Their capabilities can be:

 Physical healing through knowledge of holistic natural medicines, pressure points, and meditation techniques.